biocore-ntnu/epic/docs/output_files.rst

 The first two lines are special and do not contain any data:

-#.
-The first line contains the command invoked to produce the output file below
+* The first line contains the command invoked
-#.
-The second line contains the column names
+* The second line contains the column names

 The column names are: